ARRIVAL FIELD

 The condition in which attention is already here.

-Presence is not created by technique.
-It is recognized when effort drops and attention settles.
+Recognized when effort drops and attention settles.

 The Field